FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Token Pricing for Cost Computation

 \section{Token Pricing for Cost Computation}

-We compute the monetary cost of each action by multiplying its input and output token usage with the official token pricing provided by AWS Bedrock. \Cref{tab:token_pricing} lists the exact token prices used for all models in our experiments.
+We compute the monetary cost of each action by multiplying its input and output token usage with the official token pricing provided by AWS Bedrock\footnote{https://aws.amazon.com/bedrock/pricing/}. \Cref{tab:token_pricing} lists the exact token prices used for all models in our experiments.
 These values correspond to the pricing available at the time of experimentation.

+Importantly, the Acc@B budget accounts for \emph{all} API calls made during inference, including those by the orchestrator for candidate generation, self-consistency computation, and long-horizon speculation.
+For Claude experiments, where \texttt{claude-3-7-sonnet-latest} serves as the orchestrator, this overhead accounts for roughly 15--20\% of total cost across all budget ranges.
+For Qwen experiments, the proportion is lower at roughly 7--15\% due to the lower token pricing.
+The dual-level planner is designed to be lightweight: short-term and long-term planning are generated jointly in a single LLM invocation per step, and self-consistency is computed over the sampled candidates without additional invocations.